-- limit purchase availability; 3) for standardization purposes (e.g., research integrity); and 4) in emergency situations. - 2.
+- b.
 Justification for specifying such items is extremely important and must be documented.
-Allowable justifications for sole source purchases include, but are not limited to, the following: - a.
-Supplier is the only source for the commodity or they may operate in a limited competitive market where the manufacturer only authorizes one dealer for its products in each sales area. - b.
-Supplier could have a patented design or feature or merely be the closest producer from a transportation standpoint. - c.
-Supplier may have a higher quality product, have better engineering support, or have the best production capacity for the buyer's needs. - d.
-Supplier is the only supplier willing to deal with small volume. - e.
-Other justifications may include superior customer service, low reject rates, favorable payment terms, or a good delivery track record. - 3.
-Acquisition procedure: The acquisition procedure for a sole source purchase corresponds to the type of goods/services and amount of purchase (i.e., sole source micro purchase follows the same acquisition procedure as requests for micro purchase, sole source purchase capital equipment follows the same acquisition procedure as requests for capital equipment, etc.). - 4.
-Required approvals: The required approvals for a sole source situation correspond to the type of goods/services and amount to be reimbursed (i.e., reimbursement for micro purchases follows the same approval procedure as requests for micro purchase, reimbursement for capital equipment follows the same approval procedure as requests for capital equipment, etc.).
+Allowable justifications for sole source purchases include, but are not limited to, the following: - 1.
+Supplier is the only source for the commodity or operates in a limited competitive market where the manufacturer only authorizes one dealer for its products in each sales area. - 2.
+Supplier could have a patented design or feature or merely be the closest producer from a transportation standpoint. - 3.
+Supplier may have a higher quality product, have better engineering support, or have the best production capacity for the buyer's needs. - 4.
+Supplier is the only supplier willing to deal with small volume. - 5.
+Other justifications may include superior customer service, low reject rates, favorable payment terms, or a good delivery track record. - c.
+Acquisition procedure: The acquisition procedure for a sole source purchase corresponds to the type of goods or services and amount of purchase (i.e., sole source micro purchase follows the same acquisition procedure as requests for micro purchase, sole source purchase capital equipment follows the same acquisition procedure as requests for capital equipment, etc.). - d.
+Required approvals: Required approvals for a sole source situation correspond to the type of goods or services and amount. - 5.
+Employees are prohibited from initiating multiple purchases to stay under purchasing limits. - 6.
+Other approval processes may be triggered if purchase total expands beyond one purchase type into another. - 7.
+Purchase patterns of employees are reviewed regularly by Purchasing.

-L. Reimbursements
+B. Reimbursements